30 Symptoms of Menopause

 Aging can cause inner ear structures to break down, and hormonal changes associated with menopause can exacerbate the decline.8 Losing sleep also can affect your brain function and cause dizziness.9

 Ever hear the expression “I laughed so hard, I wet my pants”?
 We’re guessing it was a menopausal woman who came up with that.
 Loss of muscle tone and elasticity can cause incontinence, especially when you sneeze, laugh or lift something heavy.1 Maybe get serious about those Kegel exercises now.
 (Side note: strengthening your pelvic floor can have the added advantage of improving problem #10, above.)

 16. You feel like something is crawling on you

 Estrogen helps your skin produce oils and collagen.
 With less estrogen, skin loses moisture and plumpness.10 As it does, it can feel itchy or tickly, like there are bugs on you.
 Although it could just be the hair falling out onto your arms (see #20.)

 17. You need a new bra wardrobe

 Are the girls shape-shifting?
-As estrogen disappears, connective tissue in the breasts becomes dehydrated and loses elasticity.
-The breast tissue shrinks, loses shape and has trouble defying gravity.
+As estrogen disappears, the connective tissue in the breasts becomes dehydrated and loses elasticity.
+The breast tissue shrinks, lose shape and has trouble defying gravity.
 At the same time, if you’re gaining weight, your breasts are probably sizing up, and so is the circumference of your torso.11

 18. Your head hurts